 Ask a myopic person what could his poor sight have been attributed to, and they probably admit to having inadequate eye care.
 Prevention is always better than cure but if you are already suffering from myopia or know someone who has this condition when you are reading this article, it is indeed timely.
 This article aims to discuss about the possible myopia treatments available and accessible in the market.

-Currently, there are five types of solutions to this sight limiting condition.
-These include the Atropine eye drops, Multifocal contact lenses, Orthokeratology, Multifocal eyeglasses and Laser treatment for myopia.
+Currently, there are four types of solutions to this sight limiting condition.
+These include Multifocal contact lenses, Orthokeratology, Multifocal eyeglasses and Laser treatment for myopia.
 We hope to share with you clear differences in the types of treatment, along with the pros and cons of each solution.
 Say goodbye to the inconveniences of short-sightedness!

 To cater to those who have lifestyles that demand the equivalent of perfect vision even without any visual aid, myopia surgery would be the ultimate solution for you.
 What we all generalized as LASIK, this surgery to the cornea would be able to grant you perfect vision.
 However much careful deliberation about myopia surgery side effects would be deemed compulsory.
 Patients need to be aware that LASIK can result in flap related complications and debris stuck under the flaps.
 Furthermore, the eyes are prone to long term, permanent dry eyes as thousands of cornea nerve endings are cut when the cornea flap is created.
 The cornea is no longer preserved for future use or correction.